Rules of the game:

 What happens when the IPO closes

-While an IPO is active, users are able to purchase an arbitrary amount of stakes in as many team's IPOs.
-Once the IPO closes, users will receive 1 share for each 1% stake owned in a stock.
+While an IPO is active, users are able to purchase an arbitrary amount of stakes in as many teams' IPOs.
+When the tournament starts, all IPOs will be closed, and users will receive 1 share for each 1% stake owned in a stock.
 I.e. users will receive shares in the company equal to their percentage owned in the IPO.
-After the conversion, the IPO shall close and users will NOT be able to buy or sell new stakes in the IPO.
+After the conversion, the IPO shall close and users will NOT be able to buy or sell new stakes in the IPO, all trades will have to be done with other users through the trades page.

 Trades can be placed using the place trade form, entering a valid ticker and a positive price and quantity.
 Fractional prices and quantities are allowed, e.g. you can buy 0.27 shares of a stock.

-Trades can only be placed if there stock is able to be traded, and there is enough available cash to cover the transaction.
+Trades can only be placed if the stock is able to be traded, and there is enough available cash to cover the transaction.
 Teams that have an open IPO or have been eliminated are not able to be traded.
-Available cash is the total cash you have in your account, minus the cash required to complete any pending buy orders
+Available cash is the total cash you have in your account, minus the cash required to complete any pending buy orders.

 Once placed, the trade will be labeled as "active" in the trades page until it's filled.
 Terminating a trade will stop any new fills, but won't refund any portion of the trade that has been filled.
 The progress towards a trade being filled is shown in the interactive graph for each trade.